JMHenri/jekyll-now/_posts/2018-5-7-Crypto-Arbitrage-1.md

 I've made a system that uses two base currencies, BTC and ETH.
 When I can buy MGO for 23 dollars using ethereum, and sell it for 24 dollars using bitcoin.
 That's where I take profit.

 How much MGO do I buy and sell, exactly?
-That's covered in the Math section.
+That's covered in the next section.
 How do I do it, exactly?
 That's covered in the Code section.

 This section is for understanding the trading system we are going to use as our use case.
 Then we'll break it down and make it work later.